sangeetha-murugesan-sda9/ToDolist_final/README.md

 ## *List of java class files and its functions:*

 *Data.ToDoList.java has the fillListForDebugging() which has list of tasks already filled.
-The getInput(dataName) is for getting input from the user.updateTask() is for updating the task,printMenu() is for printing the list of Mainmenu.The showList() is to display the list of task already available and with the newly added tasks.
+The getInput(dataName) is for getting input from the user.The method updateTask(rowNumber,itemNumber,newData) is for updating the task,printMenu() is for printing the list of Mainmenu.The showList() is to display the list of task already available and with the newly added tasks.
-The method add(title,date,time,location,status, String category) will add the new task.
+The method add(title,date,time,location,status,category) will add the new task.
-The method validateInteger(number) will validate the input from the user whether the given integer is between maximum and minimum value.The validateDate(strDate)method will validate the date.
+The method validateInteger(numberAsString,min,max) will validate the input from the user whether the given integer is between maximum and minimum value.The validateDate(strDate)method will validate the date.
-The removeItem(indexnumber) will remove item from the list based on the index.*
+The removeItem(indexNumber) will remove item from the list based on the index.*

 *The removeAllTasks(choice) will remove all tasks from the list based on the choice.
-The sortTasks(indexnumber) will sort the list of tasks by title,due date, time ,location, status, project category based on the indexnumber input from user.The searchTasks(projectname)is to search particular task by project category.
+The sortTasks(indexNumber) will sort the list of tasks by title,due date, time ,location, status, project category based on the indexNumber input from user.The searchTasks(projectName)is to search particular task by project category.
 The writeData(filepath) will write the list of task data in to newly created text file given in file path and readData(file) will read the data (list of tasks) from text file.*

-*Tha method addInMain() will get the input task from the user and call Add(title,date,time, location,status,String category) for add the task in to list.The method removeItemInMain() get index of remove item as input from user and call removeItem(indexnumber) to remove the task based on the index.The removeAllTasksInMain() will get confirmation from user whether he/she wants to delete all tasks and based on the confirmation,it will call removeAllTasks(choice) to remove all methods.*
+*Tha method addInMain() will get the input task from the user and call Add(title,date,time, location,status,String category) for add the task in to list.The method removeItemInMain() get index of remove item as input from user and call removeItem(indexNumber) to remove the task based on the index.The removeAllTasksInMain() will get confirmation from user whether he/she wants to delete all tasks and based on the confirmation,it will call removeAllTasks(choice) to remove all methods.*

-*The method sortTasksInMain() will get the input from user by which item he/she wants to sort by and then it call sortTask(indexnumber) for sorting.
-The searchTasksInMain() method will get project category as a input from the user and they it will call searchTasks(projectname).*
+*The method sortTasksInMain() will get the input from user by which item he/she wants to sort by and then it call sortTask(indexNumber) for sorting.
+The searchTasksInMain() method will get project category as a input from the user and they it will call searchTasks(projectName).*

+*The size() method will return the size of the list and getList() will return the list.

-*The writeDataInMain() in main creates a new file and it will call writeData(filepath)to write data in to file.
+*The writeDataInMain() in main creates a new file and it will call writeData(filePath)to write data in to file.
 The readDataInMain() calls the readData(file) to read list of tasks written on file.*

 *Data.TodoItem.java has constructor with parameters for initializing the title , due date, time , location,status,